 WDFW and DERT reiterated their intention to abstain from offset benefit approval.

-There is other general agreement from the Committee on the recommendation.
+There is otherwise general agreement from the Committee on the recommendation.

 There is also general agreement to include language in the plan that the Committee supports revising the Instream Flow Rule to allow MAR projects in closed basins.